vippsas/vipps-developers/quick-start-guides.md

 <!-- END_COMMENT -->

-This is a guide for using Postman to test the Vipps MobilePay APIs.
+This is a guide for using Postman to test the Vipps MobilePay APIs with the Vipps app.

 ## What you need for getting started with the API